Minimax-Optimal Multi-Agent RL in Markov Games With a Generative Model: Sample-efficient learning with a generative model

-As far as we know, this delivers the first result --- for any sampling protocol --- that simultaneously overcomes the long-horizon barrier and the curse of multiple agents.
-In comparison to \citet{zhang2020marl} (cf.~\eqref{eq:Zhang-plug-in-result}), our result reveals that what ultimately matters is the total number of individual actions (i.e., $A+B$) as opposed to the total number $AB$ of possible joint actions.
-Additionally, our result exhibits improved horizon dependency (by a factor of $H^2$) compared to \citet{bai2020near,jin2021v} (see \eqref{eq:Jin-v-learning-result}), although we remark that the online sampling protocol therein is more restrictive than a generative model.
+As far as we know, our theorems deliver the first results that uncover the plausibility of simultaneously overcoming the long-horizon barrier and the curse of multi-agents.
+Let us compare \eqref{eq:sample-complexity-Thm-1} with prior art. \begin{itemize} \item {\em NE in two-player zero-sum MGs. } First, consider learning $\varepsilon$-NE policies in two-player zero-sum MGs.
+In comparison to \citet{zhang2020marl} (cf.~\eqref{eq:Zhang-plug-in-result}), our result reveals that what ultimately matters is the total number of individual actions (i.e., $A_1+A_2$) as opposed to the total number $A_1A_2$ of possible joint actions; additionally, our results exhibit improved horizon dependency (by a factor of $H^2$) compared to \citet{bai2020near,jin2021v} (see \eqref{eq:Jin-v-learning-result}), although we remark that the online sampling protocol therein is clearly more restrictive than a generative model.

+\item {\em CCE in multi-player general-sum MGs (for a fixed $m$).} Similar messages carry over to the task of learning multi-player general-sum MGs when the number of players $m$ is a fixed constant. \citet{liu2021sharp} provided the first non-asymptotic result on learning CCE in the exploration setting; the model-based algorithm studied therein learns an $\varepsilon$-CCE using

+which is sub-optimal in terms of the dependency on both $H$ and $S$ and suffers from the curse of multiple agents.
+A more recent strand of works focused on a type of online RL algorithms called V-learning, which exploited the effectiveness of adversarial learning subroutines in overcoming the curse of multi-agents \citep{mao2022provably,song2021can,jin2021v}; along this line, the state-of-the-art sample complexity bound is \citep{jin2021v}:

+which remains suboptimal in terms of the horizon dependency.
+As a drawback of these works, the policy returned by V-learning is non-Markovian, an issue that has been recently addressed by \citet{daskalakis2022complexity} at the price of a much higher sample complexity.
+It is worth emphasizing that all these works assume the online exploration setting as opposed to the scenario with a generative model.